jimboca/udi-poly-camect/README.md

 ## Version History

+- 0.2.2:
+  - Fixed to use pip3 in install.sh
 - 0.2.1:
   - __IMPORTANT__ Delete NS if running version prior to 0.2.0 !
   - Added count of Camect's Configured and Connected in Controller